An Aggressive Attorney Who Aims For The Best Results

 If you are facing DWI charges, do not make the mistake of accepting the charges in a plea deal or hoping for a slap on the wrist for a first conviction.
 Let us build an aggressive defense to shield you from these charges.

-Call our Georgetown office at 512-930-1926, or email us here to schedule your free initial consultation today.
-Now is the best time to reach out to an attorney when dealing with DWI charges, so do not wait another moment to contact us.
+Call our Georgetown office at 512-982-1082, or email us here to schedule your free initial consultation today.
+Now is the best time to reach out to an attorney when fighting DWI charges, so do not wait another moment to contact us.